 Sheet Metal Fabrication

-Sheet metal fabrication is a versatile manufacturing process that transforms thin, flat sheets of metal into finished parts and products by forming, cutting, and finishing.
-Common fabrication methods include stretching, drawing, bending, flanging, punching, shearing, and spinning to achieve the desired final component.
+Sheet metal fabrication is a flexible metalworking and manufacturing process that transforms thin, flat sheets of metal into finished components, assemblies, and end-use products through forming, cutting, joining, and finishing.
+Manufacturers rely on sheet metal fabrication for both standard and custom parts because it supports tight tolerances, repeatable production, and a wide range of materials.
+Common fabrication methods include stretching, drawing, bending, flanging, punching, shearing, and spinning to achieve the desired final component, whether the goal is a simple bracket, an enclosure, ductwork, or a complex precision assembly.

 The History of Sheet Metal Fabrication